 The Archaeology of Loss

-A fiercely honest, intimate and unique blend of the professional and the personal, The Archaeology of Loss describes a universal experience with an unflinching and singular gaze.
-Told with humour, intelligence and urgency, this is an unforgettable piece of writing.
+Fiercely vulnerable, deeply intimate and yet authoritative, The Archaeology of Loss describes a universal experience with an unflinching and singular gaze.
+With humour, intelligence and urgency, it is in its very honesty that it offers profound consolation.

 'This book is a companion for anyone navigating the hardships of loss and uncertainty' - Octavia Bright, author of This Ragged Grace

 'A tender and big-hearted embrace of a book . . .
 A poetic excavation of loss, grief and ritual.' - Graham Caveney, author of The Boy with the Perpetual Nervousness

 'Bracingly candid . . .
 Digs away at our collective fantasy that in dying or caring for the dying we are at our best.
 In reality, in either role we are often withdrawn, in pain, resentful, bad-tempered: our worst . . . addictively unsentimental'